 Key mining regions

-Firstly, obtain a White Card to demonstrate your knowledge of safety rules.
+Firstly, get the White Card to demonstrate your knowledge of safety rules.
 Additionally, highlight any relevant diplomas or certifications such as machinery operation or forklift training.

 Take advantage of special offers to obtain the white card and work in the construction industry.